-As with much of Burroughs' work the story is presented as a true text.
-This claims to have been written by Britannicus and dedicated to Britannicus' son Numerius Tiber Britannicus.
+As with much of Burroughs' work the story is presented as a true text that Burroughs has merely translated from the original Latin.
+It claims to have been written by Britannicus, the titular 'Barbarian', and dedicated to his son Numerius Tiber Britannicus.
 It tells the life story of Britannicus Caligulae Servus the titular slave or 'Barbarian' from 769 AUC4 (16 AD) to 794 AUC (41 AD).
-Britannicus is the great-grandson of Cingetorix, King of Kent and the Briton slave of four-year-old Gaius Caligula (12 - 41 AD), when he was the sixth in line to the throne following Tiberius, to his ascension as Emperor.
+Britannicus is the great-grandson of Cingetorix, King of Kent and the Briton slave of four-year-old Gaius Caligula (12 - 41 AD).
+Caligula begins as the sixth in line to the throne during the reign of Tiberius but later ascends to become Emperor.
 After Britannicus sees his parents murdered he swears revenge.

-The tale tells the story of Caligula's family, the Julio-Claudian dynasty, from a slave's perspective.
+The novel shows Caligula's family, the Julio-Claudian dynasty, from a slave's perspective.
 Caligula's mother, Agrippina, as a member of the Julian family, claims descent from Venus and is described as terrible, proud, arrogant, dictatorial, jealous and cruel.
-His father, Germanicus, is a good soul, kindly and generous but ineffective and unfit to command.
-Among the Romans only Tiberius and Claudius are portrayed in a positive light.
+His father, Germanicus, is a good soul, kindly and generous but weak, ineffective and unfit to command.
+Among the Romans, only Tiberius and Claudius are portrayed in a positive light.
 When Germanicus dies, Agrippina blames Tiberius and launches a highly effective smear campaign against him to besmirch his reputation, while Tiberius' advisor Sejanus schemes against Tiberius' heirs so that he can claim the throne, until only Caligula and Claudius are left.

 Britannicus' friends are Tibur, a gladiator who won his freedom and became Caligula's bodyguard, and Numerius, a champion chariot driver.
 Attica, a slave of Cæsonia5, leads both Numerius and Brittanicus on and claims she loves them both equally.